triqadafi/TQDF_WatchOS/README.md

  - Ofcourse it can work as normal wristwatch. 🥳
  - The device can do ***Lato-lato*** things. 😁
  - This watch is **built with a custom bootloader**.
 In simple words, you can reprogram it just by connecting it to the USB port 😮
  - **Optimized deep sleep**.
-It can reach lower than 1 mA!!!
+It can reach lower than 1 uA!!!
 It never dies. 😴
  - The RTC is **calibrated with Rubidium Oscillator**.
 It can reach **10-30 seconds/month!** 😎
  - It has a watchdog! 🐺 😈 🤖 👽
  - Standby LED for more attraction!